Tailcreek Mastiffs - English Mastiff breeders in Alberta, Canada

 • Contact Us

 During the process of working with and training your dog you will foster a strong bond and become a team.
 Handling your dog in the ring yourself can be a very rewarding experience.
 Training classes offer the best hands-on way to practice and attending shows and observing your breed is also a great way to gain a better understanding of what to expect at a show.
 Dogs must be at least six months of age to enter any events.
+If you do not wish to handle your dog yourself, you can hire a professional handler who charges a fee for showing your dog.

 The conformation ring